Marketing and branding have been around for centuries. But brand pillars are a newer idea.

 Lastly, brand experience is a pillar that will help you promote your products and services.
 People use products and services when they like a brand.
-When there are so many options to choose from these days, customers will choose to buy from companies they like.
+There are so many options to choose from these days, customers tend to buy from companies they like.
 This means you need to create a positive customer experience and association with your overall brand.

 By using these brand pillars as a basis, you can create a brand identity that sets you apart from your competition.
 Companies that fail most likely haven't considered what their brand pillars are and how they align.

 If you have a robust strategy, but you don't have a purpose or identity, people won't feel compelled to purchase from you.
-On the other hand, if you promise that you value user experience, but the perception is off, then you also won't find success.
+But if you promise that you value user experience, but the perception is off, then you also won't find success.

 In the next section, let's review how you can use these categories to define your brand pillars.